 - One editor will usually take each article through from start to finish.
 The editor determines whether the manuscript fits the journal’s focus and scope.
 Next, a check for the similarity rate is done using CrossCheck, powered by iThenticate.
 Any manuscripts out of the journal’s scope or containing plagiarism, including self-plagiarism, are rejected.

-- The editors read all of newly submitted articles within 3-5 days.
-The papers may be returned to authors by the Editors prior to review, if judged to be out of scope, out of the limits of the word length guidance or not sufficiently prepared for publication.
+- The editors read all of the newly submitted articles within 3-5 days.
+The papers may be returned to authors by the Editors prior to review, if judged to be out of scope, out of the limits of the word length guidance, or not sufficiently prepared for publication.